Cookies on this website

 BSc MSc

 I am a DPhil student focusing on health inequalities in people with learning disabilities.
-Specifically, my project aims to improve the prediction of premature mortality in people with learning disabilities in primary care using a mixed methods approach.
+Specifically, my project aims to improve the prediction of preventable mortality in people with learning disabilities in primary care using a mixed methods approach.

 Prior to joining the QResearch team I worked in the Nuffield Department of Women's and Reproductive Health, Oxford as a Statistical Programmer/Data Analyst, where my research focused on non-communicable diseases, including hypertension, cardiovascular disease and cancer.